Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Experiments

 \subsection{Knowledge-intensive Natural Language Processing}

-We use KILT knowledge benchmark to evaluate our method.
-Specifically, we focus on recall@5 since with the advancement of sparse attention\cite{child2019generating} and new architecture supporting sub-quadrative scaling for input length\cite{fu2023hungry, poli2023hyena} modern transformers can easily handle five Wikipedia articles for the downstream tasks.
+\textbf{Model Selection} Our ETR models are based on FLAN-T5 models \cite{chung2022scaling, t5_original}.
+Specifically, to get the best performance possible, we choose to use FLAN-T5-xl, with 3 billion parameters, the largest model we can train with our NVIDIA A40 GPUs.

+\textbf{Implementation} We implemented the broadcasting query encoder via manipulation of attention and position bias.
+We adjust the encoder attention mask such that attention exists among tokens of each title and the query, and from titles to the query.
+To eliminate the effect of position bias, we adjust the position bias such that the position of each title is immediately after the query.

+\textbf{Initial Retrieval} We use both GENRE \cite{decao2021autoregressive} and BM25 to perform the initial retrieval to be passed to the reranker models.
+We retrieved 5 using GENRE and 995 using BM25 for each datasets except for aidayago2.
+We retrieve 50 using GENRE and 1000 from BM25 for Aidayago since BM25 doesn't perform well.
+During training, we used 5 GENRE retrieved titles and 35 randomly sampled BM25 passages as negatives.

+\textbf{Evaluation} During evaluation, we merged the GENRE result and BM25 result equally and took the first 10-400 passages for reranking to decide the best number of passages for each datasets.
+We then run on test set and submit our results to EvalAI\footnote{\url{https://eval.ai/web/challenges/challenge-page/689/leaderboard}} for evaluation.
+With the advancement of sparse attention \cite{child2019generating} and new architecture supporting linear complexity scaling with respect to input length \cite{fu2023hungry, gu2023mamba}, multiple retrieved articles can be forward to LLMs for higher performance; therefore, we focus on recall@5 instead of R-Precision as the evaluation metric.\looseness=-1

+\textbf{Baseline} We choose the best-performing methods existing on KILT Knowledge benchmark as well as some popular methods as our baseline.

-We submit our results to EvalAI\footnote{\url{https://eval.ai/web/challenges/challenge-page/689/leaderboard}} for evaluation of the performance of ETR on the test set as shown in table \ref{table:result_table}.
-In all four datasets we experimented with, we achieved state-of-the-art retrieval performance measured by recall@5.
-On TriviaQA, Wizard of Wikipedia, and Aidayago2, our framework surpasses current SotA by a large margin representing the effectiveness of our ETR via BQE method.
-The result validates the novel concept of title reranking as an effective way for knowledge-intensive natural language processing tasks.
+\textbf{Result} As shown in Table \ref{table:result_table}, in all four datasets we experimented with, we achieved state-of-the-art retrieval performance measured by recall@5.
+Specually, on TriviaQA, Wizard of Wikipedia, and Aidayago2, our framework surpasses current SotA by a large margin.
+The result validates the novel concept of title reranking as an effective way for knowledge-intensive natural language processing tasks.\looseness=-1